needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

-And on the server we want to make sure that when we receive a `GoInGameRequest` we will create and spawn a `Cube` for that player.
+On the server you need to make sure that when you receive a `GoInGameRequest`, you create and spawn a Cube for that player.

 ```c#
 // When server receives go in game request, go in game and delete request